 Step 2: Type in the property owners name or the number and street name of the parcel you wish to view.
 Press GO.
 The Search Results will appear.

 Step 3: If you click on Zoom to GIS it will take you to an Interactive Map Application.
 Click on the parcel and a pop-up with a photo and limited information will appear.
-If you wish to see more property details click on Property Card which will take you to the eQuality site.
+If you wish to see more property details click on Property Card.
 At the bottom of their page you must choose a Method (i.e. Property Location by Number means street # and name of street) and then type in the appropriate information for the category you have chosen.
 This will allow you to view the assessor’s field card.

 On the property pop-up you may also generate an abutters list by typing in the distance and submit.
 This does not take the place of an assessor’s sign off for applications that require it.